moderndatacompany/dataos.info/docs/interfaces/operations.md

 | Unknown | For some reason, the state of the Pod could not be obtained.
 This phase typically occurs due to an error in communicating with the node where the Pod should be running. |

-Clicking on a particular pod will give you pod details, Pod YAML, Pod logs, and Pod usage.
+Clicking on a particular pod will give you Pod details, Pod YAML, Pod logs, and Pod usage.

 **Pod Details**